Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Real-space model on the honeycomb lattice

-The onsite Coulomb interaction is denoted as $U = 1192.71/\epsilon_r$~meV, where $\epsilon_r$ represents the relative dielectric constant (see SM~I~\cite{SM}).
-For the further couplings $V_{ij}$, we consider a dual-gate screened Coulomb interaction in tMoTe$_2$, i.e.,
+The onsite Coulomb interaction is denoted as $U = 1192.71/\epsilon_\mathrm{r}$~meV, where $\epsilon_\mathrm{r}$ represents the relative dielectric constant (see Supplementary section~I online).
+For further couplings $V_{ij}$, we consider a dual-gate screened Coulomb interaction in tMoTe$_2$, i.e.,

-where $\epsilon_0$ is the vacuum permittivity, $r$ is the distance between two sites, and $\xi$ is the screening length. $L_m \simeq 5.2$~nm represents the length of primitive vectors of the moir\'e lattice (see Fig.~\ref{Fig1}\textbf{a}), which is taken as the unit of length in the present study.
-In our simulations, we mainly consider $10 \leq \epsilon_r \leq 20$ in tMoTe$_2$, aligning with previous studies~\cite{Wang2024Fractional,wang2024interacting,Cheng2024Maximally}.
-Additionally, we adopt a reasonable value of $\xi/L_m = 2$, as also used in Ref.~\cite{Cheng2024Maximally}, and retain interaction terms up to the third nearest neighbor [i.e., $V_1, V_2, V_3$ as indicated in Fig.~\ref{Fig1}\textbf{a}], compatible with our finite width of cylinder (up to 6).
-Such a truncation in $V_{ij}$ (and also $t_{ij}$) turns out to be a good approximation, even for large $\xi = 30~{\rm nm} \simeq 5.77~L_m$, as illustrated in SM~I~\cite{SM}.
+where $\epsilon_0$ is the vacuum permittivity, $r$ is the distance between the two sites (i,j), and $\xi$ is the screening length. $L_m \simeq 5.2$~nm represents the length of primitive vectors of the moir\'e superlattice (see Fig.~\ref{Fig1}c), which is taken as the unit of length in the present study.
+In our simulations, we mainly consider $10 \leq \epsilon_\mathrm{r} \leq 20$ in tMoTe$_2$, aligning with previous studies~\cite{Wang2024Fractional,wang2024interacting,Cheng2024Maximally}.
+In practice, we adopt a reasonable value of $\xi/L_m = 2$, as also used in Ref.~\cite{Cheng2024Maximally}, and retain interaction terms up to the third nearest neighbor (i.e., $V_1, V_2, V_3$ as indicated in Fig.~\ref{Fig1}c), compatible with our finite width of cylinder (up to 6).
+Despite the larger experimental $\xi \simeq 30~{\rm nm} (\simeq 5.77 L_m)$, this truncation in $V_{ij}$ and $t_{ij}$ remains a valid approximation, supported by analysis in Supplementary Section~I.

-Since the onsite Coulomb interaction $U$ exceeds the hopping parameters $t_1, t_2, t_3$ by over an order of magnitude, we can project out double occupancy at low temperatures.
-The numerical benchmarks between two models are shown in the SM~III~\cite{SM}.
-Then we arrive at a spinful $t$-$V$ model whose Hamiltonian reads